aserman01/Random-Campfire-Questions/README.md

 ## Usage

-Simply run the script, it will generate a comprehensive list of character development questions.
+Simply run the executable file, it will generate a comprehensive list of character development questions.
 These questions serve as a valuable resource for crafting detailed and multifaceted RPG characters.

 ## Features